The best CMMS (Computerized Maintenance Management System software) can help businesses more easily manage maintenance, workflows, and costs.

-The aim is to maintain a database of records relating to all aspects of hardware to help with its maintenance, not least where required spare parts may be kept, existing repairs, and whether it would be more cost-effective to completely replace assets under specific circumstances rather than attempt to fix them.
+This not least where required spare parts may be kept, existing repairs to be logged, and whether it would be more cost-effective to completely replace assets under specific circumstances rather than attempt to fix them.
 The whole system allows a business to be completely proactive rather than reactive with how it approaches every aspect of maintenance.

 A good CMMS is critical in reducing unnecessary maintenance costs, partly by being able to collate all reports and requests across all assets, but also through preventative maintenance.
 This is where alerts can be scheduled according to an asset's use, wear, or meter readings, so that replacement parts can be readied and and servicing carried out before any such asset breaks down and adversely impacts your business.